ranjanrai12/angular-prep/src/app/theory/dependency-injection.md

 This means that there is only `one instance` of the service created, and all components, directives, and other services that inject the service receive a reference to the same instance.

 For Example, consider a service configured in `@ngModule`.
 Component A asks for the service it will get a new instance of the service.
 Now if Component B Asks for the same service, the injector does not create a new instance of the service, but it will reuse the already created service.

-- `Injection Token (DI Token):`

-  TODO: INJECTOR AND INJECT TO BE COVERED